icing/mod_md/README.md

 Use a proxy (on `url`) to connect to the MDCertificateAuthority url.
 Use if your webserver has no outbound connectivity in combination with your forward proxy.

+Since version 2.6.11, a proxy can be configured separately for each `MDomain`.

 ## MDRenewMode / Renew Mode

 ***Controls when `mod_md` will try to obtain/renew certificates***<BR/>